InteropIO/finsemble-seed/src/samples/toolbar/README.md

 ## Controls And Other Components

-The Toolbar uses the config to [compose](https://reactjs.org/docs/composition-vs-inheritance.html) a Toolbar using our [Finsemble React Controls](https://github.com/ChartIQ/finsemble-react-controls).
+The toolbar uses the config to [compose](https://reactjs.org/docs/composition-vs-inheritance.html) a toolbar using our [Finsemble React Controls](https://github.com/ChartIQ/finsemble-react-controls).

-The Toolbar Component uses the following controls:
+The toolbar component uses the following controls, detailed in our React Controls repo:
 - [FinsembleToolbar](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleToolbar)
 - [FinsembleToolbarSection](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleToolbarSection)
 - [FinsembleButton](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleButton)
 - [FinsembleToolbarSeperator](https://github.com/ChartIQ/finsemble-react-controls/tree/master/FinsembleToolbarSeprator)

-The Toolbar also includes an example of inserting a customized FinsembleButton control - the [WorkspaceLauncherButton](WorkspaceLauncherButton.md)
+The toolbar also includes an example of inserting a customized Finsemble Button control&mdash;the [WorkspaceLauncherButton](WorkspaceLauncherButton.md)

-The Toolbar supports a "right", "left" and "center" section and those are created based on the `align` property of the items on the toolbar.
+The toolbar supports a "right", "left" and "center" section and those are created based on the `align` property of the items on the toolbar.
 It then creates buttons for each config (see below for a sample config) item in the `menuItems` based on the `type` property.
 The currently created types are:

 - menu - This will create a FinsembleButton of type `MenuLauncher`, which is specifically designed to launch Menus.
 When the toolbar loads, it pre-spawns all menu components in a hidden state to improve performance.
 - workspace - This will create a WorkspaceLauncherButton which is designed to launch Workspaces